Sossaman Middle School Science Syllabus 2019-2020

 SMS encourages students to re-do/re-take assessments on which they performed below their desired level of mastery.
 In order to be eligible to schedule a re-do/re-take time with a teacher a student must complete the following tasks:

-• Ensure all assignments for the unit of study are turned in.
+• Ensure all assignments associated with the unit of study are turned in.

-• Meet with the teacher to establish criteria to complete the re-do/re-take form and associated tasks.
+• Meet with the teacher to establish criteria to complete the re-do/re-take form and associated tasks prior to parent signature.

 • A student’s opportunity to re-do/re-take an assessment is always subject to teacher discretion.